Collections Litigation / Judgment

 - Arranging for the seizure of judgment debtors' assets and property by an authorized sheriff or marshal.

-- Placing a lien on judgment debtors' real property (meaning
+- Placing a lien on the judgment debtors' real property (meaning land, house, apartment, etc.).

 - Obtaining judgments on a promissory note, bounced check, stop-payment check, or affidavit of confession of judgment.

 - Drafting iron-clad settlement agreements with judgment debtors that yield payments.

 - Commencing litigation against a third-party where there has been a fraudulent transfer of assets; in other words, where a judgment debtor gives away all of his assets (house, money, or other items) to others, often relatives, to avoid paying his creditors.

 - Finally, our office is available to individuals and attorneys to "domesticate" a judgment in New York State and enforce it against assets located in New York.
 The law firm of Peter M. Agulnick, P.C. can domesticate a judgment from any U.S. state or even a judgment from many foreign countries.
 New York State procedural law for this task is different than other states.
 Under New York law, a judgment obtain on the merits (meaning the other side appeared in the court proceeding before the judgment was entered) can merely be registered in New York State by filing fairly simple paperwork.
 (See N.Y.
 CPLR Articles 53 and 54).
 However, judgments obtained by default (meaning the other side never appeared) cannot merely be registered.
 Instead, a proceeding must be brought "on the judgment" wherein one moves for summary judgment.
 Our office is experienced at domesticating and enforcing judgment in New York.